Image: Person with dark hair and grey streaks, red earrings, and a pink cow-print shirt smiles in front of a large cactus.

 Welcome!

-I’m glad you’re here.
 I am a Licensed Clinical Social Worker, Sex Therapist, and Educator who has provided therapy in the queer community since 2010.
 My passion is working with adults to explore sexuality, gender, trauma, and equity.
-It’s my belief that every person’s birthright is liberation and connection to self and others.
-While cultures like capitalism and cis-hetero patriarchy seek to pathologize individuals and communities, I believe it’s obstacles to liberation and connection that leads to mental health suffering, not internal flaws.
+I deeply believe it’s each person’s birthright to experience liberation and connection to self as well as others.
+More often than not, obstacles from the outside separate us from meaningful connections, not internal flaws.
+If we work together, you’ll find me to be your fellow investigator, unearthing what keeps you from living more fully and curiosity towards what could happen instead.

 My Intention